openharmony/advertising_ads_framework/README.md

 ## Introduction

-The advertising service enables you to implement ad access without SDK integration, helping you easily monetize your traffic.
+The advertising service enables you to implement ad access without SDK integration.

 ## Directory Structure